alexei-matveev/bgy3d/test-qm/uranyl/sym/README.txt

 After a  moment of doubts, I  verified if analytical  gradients of the RISM  term are  correct.
 Here  is  the comparison  of analytical  and numerical gradients for  a breathing mode of D4H  structure.
 Yep, they are  correct.
-Also  not how  repulsive the  RISM  contribution becomes beyond ~2.25 A for U-OW distance:
+Also note  how repulsive  the RISM  contribution becomes beyond ~2.25 A for U-OW distance:

 d, A  E(RISM), kcal     g(d), kcal/A         g(d), num, kcal/A